landoskape/syd/README.md

   - [ ] Add a "freeze" button that allows the user to update state variables without updating the plot until unfreezing
   - [ ] Add a window for capturing any error messages that might be thrown by the plot function.
 Maybe we could have a little interface for looking at each one (up to a point) and the user could press a button to throw an error for the traceback.
 - [ ] Consider "app_deployed" context for each deployer...
-- [ ] Consider adding a step to the integer parameters...
-- Idea for figure management:
+- [ ] Idea for figure management:
-  - [ ] We could make fig=?, ax=? arguments optional for the plot function and add a "recycle_figure: bool = False" flag be part of the deploy API.
+  - We could make fig=?, ax=? arguments optional for the plot function and add a "recycle_figure: bool = False" flag be part of the deploy API.
 This way, an advanced user that wants snappy responsivity or complex figure management can do so, but the default is for the user to generate a new figure object each time.
 - Export options:
   - [ ] Export lite: export the viewer as a HTML/Java package that contains an incomplete set of renderings of figures -- using a certain set of parameters.
   - [ ] Export full: export the viewer in a way that contains the data to give full functionality.
+- [ ] Keep deploy() for backwards compatibility, but deprecate it in favor of show() and share() (for notebook and browser, respectively)